 Milk Jug Butterflies

-As well as our window decorations we also made some hanging butterflies with more of the milk jug plastic and some beads and pipe cleaners.
+In addition to our window decorations, we also made some hanging butterflies.
 These were to hang on a mobile for our baby that has since just arrived, but you could hang them anywhere.

 Again, if you have younger kids, you could just cut out a butterfly shape and let them scribble their colors all over, or if you have older kids then they might prefer to draw their own butterflies or trace a more anatomically accurate butterfly to color.

 I have included a pdf print out of three different anatomically correct butterflies that I drew a while back for a different art project, so anyone that wants to trace one can do so.
 Just click here to download and print.

 I printed out these butterflies, cut them out and taped them to another piece of paper with a piece of milk jug plastic taped over the top, with the slightly textured side face up.
 I did this to make everything stay in place for the kids to color.

 Then when they were done I drew the intricate black details with a fine line permanent marker for them.
 Older kids would be able to do this part themselves though.
 Then we pulled the colored butterflies off the paper they were taped to and cut them out with scissors.
 We also gave them a little fold in the middle to make the wings crease upwards a bit.
 All you need for the body are a few random beads and a pipe cleaner that has been bent in half.

 Twist the bent end of the pipe cleaner and thread on a couple of the beads to one side to make the butterfly abdomen and thorax, then put your plastic milk jug wings in between the two bits of pipe cleaner and twist them together to keep the wings in place above the beaded body.
 Lastly you just need to thread both pipe cleaner ends through the bead that you have chosen for the head and then trim the ends to be the right length for antennae and curl them with your fingers.